SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ssi_master/readme.md

 - After initialization \ref sl_si91x_ssi_configure_power_mode is called to set the power mode \ref sl_ssi_power_state_t.
 - All the necessary parameters are configured using \ref sl_si91x_ssi_set_configuration API, it expects a structure with required parameters \ref sl_ssi_control_config_t.
 - After configuration, a callback register API is called to register the callback at the time of events \ref sl_si91x_ssi_register_event_callback.
-- The State machine code is implemented for transfer, send and receive data, the current mode is determined by ssi_mode_enum_t which is declared in ssi_master_example.c file or ssi_slave_example.c file.
+- The State machine code is implemented for transfer, send and receive data, the current mode is determined by ssi_mode_enum_t which is declared in ssi_master_example.c file.
 - According to the macro which is enabled, the example code executes the transfer of data:

 - If **SL_USE_TRANSFER** macro is enabled, it will transfer the data, i.e. send and receive data in full duplex mode.